 Although many students love art, some may still be shy about school in general, especially at the beginning of the year.
-Below are four ways to make students feel more at home in the art room this school year.

 We all display art in our hallways, but do you display art in the art room?
 I create a “Look What We Did!” space on one of my bulletin boards inside the room to display art that students do at home or in the extra time they have after finishing projects.
 Having their artwork proudly displayed in the room makes them feel invested in the space.